hindu-comm/weblogs/manasataramgini/2013/09/2013-09-11_the-basis-for-philosophy-in-science-especially-biology-and-religion.md

 one is based on prakR^iti wherein the evolutionary theory and philosophy of science operates.
-This is in a sense a modern version of the [ancient evolutionary models](https://manasataramgini.wordpress.com/2007/05/02/empedocles-and-vasishtha-agrigentum-and-mithila/ "Empedocles and vasiShTha : Agrigentum and Mithila") proposed by the early sAMkhya thinkers.
+This is in a sense a modern version of the [ancient evolutionary models](https://manasataramgini.wordpress.com/2007/05/02/empedocles-and-vasishtha-agrigentum-and-mithila/ "Empedocles and vasiShTha : Agrigentum andMithila") proposed by the early sAMkhya thinkers.
 The other is based on puruSha.
 This tends to take those atypical experience as a genuine starting point for discourse and uses them as axioms for explaining all else.
 Thus, it